yuhongsun96/NARS-Param-Search/README.md

 What it does:
 -------------
-Provide a hyperparameter tuning suite for the Non-Axiomatic Reasoning System for applied use cases.
-Uses Hyperopt to sample a user defined search space to find the best performing parameters given a set of Narsese input files.
+Provides a hyperparameter tuning suite for the Non-Axiomatic Reasoning System (NARS) for applied use cases.
+Uses Hyperopt to sample a user defined search space and find the best performing parameters given a set of Narsese input files.

 How to Use:
 -----------